StartDog/hostapd-setup-on-ubuntu/README.md

 # /etc/sysctl.conf changes - require a reboot

-# Uncomment the next line to enable packet forwarding for IPv4
+# Uncomment the line to enable packet forwarding for IPv4 maybe for IPV6 if wanted

 net.ipv4.ip_forward=1
-# Uncomment the next line to enable packet forwarding for IPv6
-#  Enabling this option disables Stateless Address Autoconfiguration
-#  based on Router Advertisements for this host

 net.ipv6.conf.all.forwarding=1

 # further network related changes: